asmallfurrywombat/svgtest/README.md

-# svgtest
+# Test

-simple test of svg events
+A simple test to see if we can receive events for an svg element.